digital-asset/docs.daml.com/docs/2.7.0/docs/tools/sandbox.rst

 To start Sandbox, run: ``daml sandbox [options] [-c canton.config]``.

 To see all the available options, run ``daml sandbox --help``.
-Note that this will show you the options of the Sandbox wrapper around Canton.
-To see options of the underlying Canton runner, use ``daml sandbox --canton-help``.
+Note that this will show you the options for the Sandbox wrapper around Canton.
+To see options for the underlying Canton runner, use ``daml sandbox --canton-help``.

 Metrics